Reasons To Establish Paternity For Your Children

 What If Determining My Child’s Parentage Is Complicated?

 Determining the parents of a child may not always be straightforward.
-That is why it is essential that you hire a lawyer who knows California family law and all the possibilities that relate to your case.
+That is why it is essential that you hire a mediator who knows California family law and all the possibilities that will assist you in resolving your case.

-When you work with an attorney with our firm, we can help you establish parentage through a voluntary Declaration of Paternity or by obtaining a court order to have DNA tests performed to verify the parental relationship.
-We can also assist you in situations involving a dispute over parentage, establishing parentage for same-sex couples with children or in cases where more than two legal parents may ultimately be identified.
+We can assist you in mediating situations involving a dispute over parentage, establishing parentage for same-sex couples with children or in cases where more than two legal parents may ultimately be identified.